-Justice Conley joined the state’s highest court after 26 years as a trial court judge for Greenup and Lewis counties.
-He was appointed to fill a vacancy in the 20th Judicial District in 1994 and then elected to that seat for three successive terms.
-In 2006, he was elected to the 20th Judicial Circuit, where he served until his election to the Supreme Court.
-While a circuit judge, he presided over the Greenup/Lewis Drug Court, which was recognized by the National Drug Court Institute in 2010 as a mentor court to help train Drug Court personnel from the Eastern United States.
+In 1994, Justice Conley was appointed by Governor Brereton Jones to fill a vacancy in the 20th Judicial District Court and then was elected to that seat for three successive terms.
+In 2006, he was elected to the 20th Judicial Circuit Bench, where he served until his election to the Supreme Court.
+While a circuit judge, he also presided over the Greenup/Lewis Drug Court, which was recognized by the National Drug Court Institute in 2010 as a mentor court to help train Drug Court personnel from all over the Eastern United States.

 He earned a bachelor’s degree in economics and business from the University of Kentucky in 1981 and a juris doctor from Salmon P. Chase College of Law at Northern Kentucky University in 1984.
 He worked his way through UK and his first year of law school as a steelworker for ARMCO Steel Inc.